About HYHA

 History

-Founded in 1963, during a long run of dominance by Hamden High Hockey, the Hamden Youth Hockey Association (HYHA) is a non-profit organization dedicated to offering developmental and competitive hockey for youths in Hamden and the surrounding area.
-As one of the longest running & most successful youth hockey programs in the state of CT we are committed to furthering hockey for the entire state.
+Established in 1963, the Hamden Youth Hockey Association (HYHA) is a distinguished non-profit organization committed to providing developmental and competitive hockey opportunities for youth in Hamden and surrounding communities.
+As one of Connecticut's longest-standing and most successful youth hockey programs, HYHA is dedicated to advancing the sport of hockey throughout the state.

 HYHA's Philosophy